andrewkolos/sqlworkshop/README.md

 In this workshop, we will focus on retrieving data from an SQL database.
 That is, we will NOT go very deeply into creation/modification of databases OR **proper database design**.
 However, we will briefly go over creating/modifying tables so that you can have something to query at the end of the workshop.

 ## Goal
 SQL has a great amount of depth, like any language.
-To look at the lagnuage with any significant depth would take many, many workshops.
-However, by the end of this workshop, you should be able to write simple database queries.
+To look at the language in depth would take many, many workshops.
+However, by the end of this workshop, you should be able to write simple database queries that will get the job done for most small apps you might want to create.

 From here, you will just need to learn specific libraries/APIs you can use to have your program interact with database management systems (e.g. [the java.sql package for Java](https://docs.oracle.com/javase/7/docs/api/java/sql/package-summary.html) or [ADO.NET for C#](http://www.codeproject.com/Articles/361579/A-Beginners-Tutorial-for-Understanding-ADO-NET)).